Our Story

 Follows Nature’s Lead

 Organic gardening works in harmony with nature.
-It follows the principles Mother Nature has known all along, like biodiversity and composting.
+It follows the principles Mother Nature has known all along.
+Biodiversity and composting are just two of thousands of examples.
 Most organic gardening practices incorporate techniques first used thousands of years ago.
 It takes us back to how we used to operate.

 Rebuilds Our Soil Systems

 Soil is the foundation of our food systems, and ultimately, our lives.
-Studies show organic gardening practices. like the use of cover crops, compost, crop rotation and no-till methods, increases soil health gradually over time.
+Studies show that practices such as cover crops, composting, crop rotation and no-till methods, increases soil health gradually over time.
 Every time you add organic matter to your soil, you’re investing in the future of our planet.